JoaquinVilchez/JoaquinVilchez/README.md

 ### Hi <img src="https://raw.githubusercontent.com/TheDudeThatCode/TheDudeThatCode/master/Assets/Hi.gif" width="4%">, I'm <a href="https://www.linkedin.com/in/joaquinvilchez/" target="_blank">Joaquín Vilchez</a>

 🌱 I'm 25 years old and I am from Argentina.
-📚 I'm an advanced student of Information Systems Engineering and Junior Developer.
+📚 I'm an advanced student of Information Systems Engineering and Junior Frontend Developer at eCloud Solutions in Rosario, Argentina.
 🔨 Self-taught and passionate about programming and technology.

 💻 I work with the following technologies: